blessedlab/TournamentDB-Api/README.md

 ## Frontend Integration Example (JavaScript)

-You can easily interact with this API using the native JS `fetch` API:
+You can easily interact with this API using the native JS `fetch` API.
+Example (see also index.js for form validation):

 ```javascript
 const requestData = {